banex19/tesla-static-analysis/README.md

+# ThinTESLA: A low overhead temporal assertions framework
+This is a completely new version of TESLA (see below), which addresses the performance concerns and the shortcomings of its predecessor.

-# TESLA: Temporally Enforced Security Logic Assertions
+# TESLA: Temporally Enhanced Security Logic Assertions

 TESLA is a tool that allow programmers to add temporal assertions to their security-critical code.
 Rather than simply asserting that